 The temperament of Pineapple Conure is a bit relaxed and fun-filled.
 They are extremely interactive and full of life which is evident from their playful behavior.
 They do not come across as true Conures for their quiet nature, making them perfect for people looking to own a Conure for their personality traits but aren’t ready to bear the loudness.

 Being clownish is their second nature.
 They have a unique way of shaking and dancing to entertain people around them adding to everyone’s amusement.
 Though Pineapple Conures have some individual personality differences, they all become aggressive if not given enough cuddles.
 They usually want their owners to rub their neck, tummy, and head.
-In return, these little birdies climb through their owner’s hair and pockets for snuggling close to them.
+In return, these little birdies climb through their owner’s hair and pockets to snuggle close to them.

-Since Pineapple Conures are quite energetic throughout the day, their excessive energies must be directed towards their favorite activity: playing.
+Since Pineapple Conures are quite energetic throughout the day, their excessive energies must be directed toward their favorite activity: playing.
 These clowns of the bird world love to hang upside down and can do that without getting bored.
 So, a good variety of ropes will keep them amused.
 A good variety of toys offered to Pineapple Conures will prevent the occurrence of any behavioral issues.

 Pineapple Conure Talking Ability